-(i) Refers to acquisitions of associates and joint ventures.
-The goodwill recognized includes the amount of expected synergies arising from the investments and includes an element of contingent consideration.

-- (ii) As of December 31, 2023 and December 31, 2022, includes the interests in the total and voting capital of the following companies: - (a) Associates Wealth High Governance Holding de Participações S.A.
-(49.9% of the total and voting capital on December 31 2023, and 2022); Primo Rico Mídia, Educacional e Participações Ltda.
-(21.83% of the total and voting capital on December 31, 2023 and 29.26% on December 31, 2022); Novus Capital Gestora de Recursos Ltda.
-(27.5% of the total and voting capital on December 31, 2023); NK112 Empreendimentos e Participações S.A.
-(49.9% of the total and voting capital on December 31, 2023, and 2022); Ctrl+e Participações Ltda. ("Ável") (35% of the total and voting capital on December 31, 2023); and Blue3 S.A.
-(42% of the total and voting capital on December 31, 2023). - (b) Joint ventures the Group's stake in DuAgro was sold to the market during the last quarter of 2022. - (iii) As mentioned in Note 2 (iii)(c), the Group values the investments held through some proprietary investment funds at fair value.
-The fair value of investments is presented in the statement of income as 'Net income/(loss) from financial instruments at fair value through profit or loss'.
-Contingent consideration amounts related to the investments at fair value held through proprietary investment funds are presented in Note 20. - (iv) On December 31, 2023, includes total or partial disposal of investments in Grimper Capital, BlueMacaw and OHM Research and the minority stake acquisitions in Monte Bravo, Blue3 and Ável (Note 5(ii)(c)(ii)).
+- (i) Refers to acquisitions of associates and joint ventures.
+The goodwill recognized includes the amount of expected synergies arising from the investments and includes an element of contingent consideration (Note 5(ii)(b)(ii)). - (ii) As of December 31, 2024 and December 31, 2023, includes the interests in the total and voting capital of the following companies: - (a) Associates Wealth High Governance Holding de Participações S.A.
+(49.9% of the total and voting capital on December 31, 2024 and December 31, 2023); Primo Rico Mídia, Educacional e Participações Ltda.
+(21.83% of the total and voting capital on December 31, 2023); NK112 Empreendimentos e Participações S.A.
+(49.9% of the total and voting capital on December 31, 2024 and December 31, 2024 and December 31, 2023); Ável Participações Ltda.
+(35% of the total and voting capital on December 31, 2024 and December 31, 2023); Monte Bravo Holding JV S.A.
+(45% of the total and voting capital on December 31, 2024 and December 31, 2023); Blue3 S.A.
+(42% of the total and voting capital on December 31, 2024); SVN S.A (22% of the total and voting capital on December 31, 2024); and Manchester Financial Group Participações S.A.
+(16% of the total and voting capital on December 31, 2024). - (iii) As mentioned in Note 2 (c)(iii), the Group values the investments held through some proprietary investment funds at fair value.
+The fair value of investments is presented in the statement of income as Net income/(loss) from financial instruments at fair value through profit or loss.
+Contingent consideration amounts related to the investments at fair value held through proprietary investment funds are presented in Note 20. - (iv) Includes the minority stake acquisitions disclosed in the Note 5(ii)(b)(ii). - (v) Includes loss or acquisition of significant influence in associates (non-cash transaction), reclassified from investments in associates and joint ventures to financial assets at fair value through profit or loss (or vice versa) and other comprehensive income balances. - (vi) During the year ended December 31, 2024, includes the remeasurement of a contingent consideration element, in the total amount of R\$ 50,000, against 'other financial liabilities', related to minority stake acquisitions occurred in 2023 (Note 5(ii)(b)(ii)).